ebenh/django-flex-user/README.md

 Users may sign up with a **username**, **email address**, **phone number** or any combination thereof.
 Users may also sign up using an **OAUTH** provider such as Facebook or Google.

-**Batteries included.** Email address and phone number verification, as well as password reset functionality, included "in the box".
+**Batteries included.** Email and phone verification, as well as password reset functionality, included "in the box". **REST API** included as well.

-Click [here](https://django-flex-user.herokuapp.com/) to see a **demo**.

 ## Getting Started